nickspencer2/spotify2youtube/README.md

 Under "Set up the OAuth 2.0 consent screen", select your email address and enter a name you will recognize.
 For me, I simply entered "Spotify2Youtube".
 Click "I'll do this later".

 On the credentials screen, copy the client ID of your OAuth2 client.
-Open the "google_credentials.template.json" file in the cloned project.
+Open the "google_credentials.template.json" file in a text editor in the cloned project.
 Paste the client ID inside the quotes on the right side of the colon after "client_id".
 Save the file and rename it to "google_credentials.json".

+### Note

+For some reason, if a user uses an account that hasn't used youtube before for creating playlists (just a google account), then the Youtube API responds with an unauthorized response.

 ## Registering with Spotify